numenta/nupic-legacy/_includes/content/nupic.md

 Getting Started
 ---------------
-There are two things to be aware of before diving into NuPIC.
+There are a few things to be aware of before diving into NuPIC.
 The NuPIC source code is embedded in a commercial product called [Grok](https://www.groksolutions.com/product.html).
-Because of this, it is no longer a "pure" implementation of the algorithms.
+Because of this, it is no longer a “pure” implementation of the algorithms.
 We have made optimizations, added tweaks, and taken some short cuts to improve performance.
-For those interested in studying and characterizing the [CLA]({{ site.baseurl }}/resources/HTM_CorticalLearningAlgorithms.pdf) you may want to back out some of these changes.
-If your interest is using NuPIC as a _product_, then you may be happy with the code as-is.
-The second thing to consider is that the CLA is based on principles that most people are not familiar with, including [sparse distributed representations](#sparse_distributed_representations), [online learning](#online_learning), and distributed memory.
+For those interested in studying and characterizing a purer form of the [CLA]({{ site.baseurl }}/resources/HTM_CorticalLearningAlgorithms.pdf) you may want to back out some of these changes or at least be aware of them.
+If your interest is using NuPIC in a product, then you may be happy with the code as-is or you may want to make additional changes.
+Another thing to consider is that the CLA is based on principles that most people are not familiar with, including [sparse distributed representations](#sparse_distributed_representations), [online learning](#online_learning), and distributed memory.
 There is a steeper than normal learning curve.

 We will be releasing documentation over time and welcome both contributions and suggestions for areas to focus on.